top of page

 _MG_0849.jpg

-In 'Cornice', Yedidia investigated the link between the titular, architectural element and the female body.
-The cornice is historically a decorative component, originating from classical architecture, positioned as the crowning form upon exteriors or interiors of buildings.
-The artist employed the traditional technique of cornice making using a running-mold, and juxtaposed this tool with the image of her body profile, taken when it best matched Western society’s beauty standards: gracefully stretched with her arms up as a caryatid, appearing thin and static.
+The cornice is a decorative component, originating from classical architecture, positioned as the crowning form upon exteriors or interiors of buildings.
+The artist employed the traditional technique of cornice-making using a running-mold, and juxtaposed this tool with the image of her body profile, making sure to use a pose that conformed to Western beauty standards: gracefully stretched with her arms held aloft like a caryatid, to appear thin and static.

-The cornice molding process consists of repetitive, contrasting actions; a splashed layer of plaster is followed by the shaving action of the mold’s metal profile, repeatedly, until it reaches its seemingly seamless form.
-'Cornice' is a series of long-duration performative acts in which the artist molds several angles of her body profile: crops of legs, breasts, buttocks, and last, her entire body.
+The cornice molding process consists of repetitive contrasting actions: a splashed layer of plaster is followed by the shaving action of the mold’s metal profile, repeatedly, until it reaches its seemingly seamless form.
+In this series of long-duration performative acts the artist molds several angles of her body profile: crops of legs, breasts, buttocks, and last, her entire body.
 Being done vertically, the main challenge of this technique is to work fast enough before the plaster hardens, thus preventing the material from sagging.
-'Cornice' depicts an inner battle against time and gravity.
+Cornice depicts an inner battle against time and gravity.

 MFO_LOGO_EN_RGB_ZWART_SMALL.png